JoeLumbley/File-Explorer/README.md

 ShowStatus(IconCopy & "  Copying files to destination directory:" & destDir)
 ```

-This message helps learners understand the sequence of operations.
+This message helps user understand the sequence of operations.